sunmer/robocoi/README.md

-# serverless-bitcoin
+# Robocoi
-Get the current price of Bitcoin - serverless on AWS!
+Get the current price of cryptocurrencies - serverless on AWS!

 ## prerequisites
 - Node.js v6.5.0 or later.